Team-Goatr/Makerspace-Automation-Suite/README.md

 1. If the website fails to load after the plugin has been installed (i.e. a white page), check the server's PHP logs to see if a dependency was not installed correctly.
 1. If the Makerspace Automation Suite displays error text but the rest of the website still loads, check the validity of the API keys under the "MAS Options" page in the Administrator settings page.
 1. If the Makerspace Automation Suite is not visible in the administrator dashboard, check to ensure that you are an administrator who can edit settings.
+1. If an error is shown when the member page is loaded, check that you are logged in as a G Suite user and not a wordpress-only user

 ## Authors